DECODING yorudas LANGUAGE

 kaasan = nsk (See: 46, 61) [100% consistent]

 The ‘kw’ of ‘waka’ is consistently left alone.
-While different forms of the verb change the rest of the term.
+While different forms of the verb change the first half of the term.

 -Pronouns-

-The ‘m’ of ‘omae’ is consistently left alone and then paired with its follow up particle (be it wa, wo, or ga).
+The ‘m’ of ‘omae’ is consistently left alone and then paired with an untouched follow up particle (be it wa, wo, or ga).

 We see a similar case with ‘anata’ and ‘watashi’.
-Making it a potential rule of all pronouns.
+Making it a potential rule of all pronouns to have their particles incorporated in full.

 anata wa = aht n (See: 9, 46, 61) [100% consistent] (‘wa’ consistently transforms to ‘ha’ via w → h substitution)